lunstb/changepp-slackbot/commands.md

 **EXAMPLE**

 Salomon: library borrow_book ABC
+4. `library cancel BOOK_ISBN`

+Cancels borrow request by the user

 4. `library confirm ISBN`

-Approvies borrow request between the onwer of the book and the requester
+Approves borrow request between the onwer of the book and the requester

+5. `library transaction_history ISBN`

+Shows the transaction history of a given book and who currently owns it

 ## Internship Functionality